Remember

 Troy, treasure and the truth is one of them.

-Part of the excavated ruined. |
+Part of the excavated ruins. |

-Dorpfeld followed to excavate after Schliemann.
 They found nine

 levels at Troy.
 Troy I to V relates roughly with early Bronze Age (

 3000 to 1900 BC ).
-Its inhabitants were known as Trojan in this
+Its inhabitants were known as Trojans in this

 period.
 Troy VI and VII were built in the Middle and Late Bronze Age.